 8,352 children in Northern Ireland have the role of providing significant care for a family member.

-This project will lead to the creation of six short, arts-based films featuring young carers from across Northern Ireland.
-The group screening and then the public premiere of the 6th short dance film is coming up at the Belfast Children’s Festival in March 2022.
+This project will lead to the creation of seven short, arts-based films featuring young carers from across Northern Ireland.
+The public premiere of the 6th short dance film took place at Belfast Children’s Festival in March 2022.

 This project is delivered in partnership with Barnardo’s NI.
 Project funding is provided by BBC Children in Need.